ningrumdaud/ningrumdaud.github.io/pages/posslist.md

 ## Skill Goals
 - Become a Python native in 2022
 - Coding practice min.
 1 hour/day
-- Become fluent in French
+- Become fluent in French: Reach A2 level in 2023
 - Learn min.
 3 new longboard tricks/year
 - Learn to snowboard
 - Read 100 Books